LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/PC/Clayton/Ceinwen Moss.md

 Reserved - Your character tends to keep their emotions in check, presenting a composed exterior even in challenging situations.
 ##### Long Term Goals
-Follow in father's footsteps, lead a prosperous future for the people of your Duchy
+Follow in your father's footsteps, lead a prosperous future for the people of your Duchy
 ##### Secondary Goals
 *TBC*
 ##### Motivations